keeeevinShen/url_to_summary/README.md

 Part2:

+first:

 Go to browser and download Ollama.  then add to your application. then open it. and install ollama.

+Second:(head to the project folder and run these two command)

+To go to the project folder, run:

+cd Downloads/

+and:

+cd url_to_summary-main/

+Now download all the dependencies, run:

-step1:    chmod +x install.sh
+chmod +x install.sh

-step2:     bash install.sh
+bash install.sh

 then you can just run the main_for_sum.py file ( using ide or simply run in terminal)

 to run in terminal:

 python3 main_for_sum.py